 Router – A device, with routing intelligence, that connects parts of local and remote networks together.
 Because they use routing tables to look up addresses for each message, routers introduce delays into networks.

 Routing – A telephone call’s path from source to destination.
 Routing is usually managed by a router, which directs the call or message to pass from one monitor to another.

 Scalable or Scalability – The ability of a system to adjust to shifting demand.
 A scalable system for business means one that grows reflectively with the business, starts with basics but features upgrade options to meet greater business demands.

 Toll Free – When calling a Toll-free number (area code/NPA 800, 888, 877), the dialing party incurs no toll charges.

-VoIP (Voice over Internet Protocol) – VoIP is term used to describe all hosted telecommunications that involve replicating the traditional telephone experience without relying on physical phone switches or physical, on-site PBX systems.
+VoIP (Voice over Internet Protocol) – VoIP is a term used to describe all hosted telecommunications that involve replicating the traditional telephone experience without relying on physical phone switches or physical, on-site PBX systems.

 VirtualPBX – A business phone system that operates from a public-switched telephone system, without requiring customer-installed equipment.
-Integrated with existing equipment and public service, VirtualPBX provides call routing, Follow-Me Calling, voicemail, fax-mail and automatic call distribution queues.
+Integrated with existing equipment and public service, VirtualPBX provides call routing, Follow-Me Calling, voicemail, fax-mail, and automatic call distribution queues.

-WLAN (Wireless Local Area Network) – This is a internet access network for a local business or entity that doesn’t rely on a physical link for use.
+WLAN (Wireless Local Area Network) – This is an internet access network for a local business or entity that doesn’t rely on a physical link for use.
 Any Wi-Fi location is also effectively an interchangeable term for WLAN.